-Tina Rose studied visual communication at Edinburgh College of Art before studying media and PR at Napier University, Edinburgh, and is a Fellow of the Society of Antiquaries of Scotland.
+Tina Rose studied visual communication at Edinburgh College of Art before studying media and PR at Napier University, Edinburgh.

 She was editor of the national Craft Scotland website for five years and art directed their national exhibitions including Collect: International Art Fair for Contemporary Objects at Victoria & Albert Museum, London 2008 and Saatchi Gallery, London 2009.
 She curated the support programme for Craft Festival Scotland in 2010 for Duncan of Jordanstone College of Art, University of Dundee.